A Guide To The Best Tennis Racquets

 The easy-to-use racquet excelled from all areas of the court, and the playtesters raved about the combination of power and control, easy depth and excellent maneuverability.
 All in all, intermediate to advanced players of all ages and styles should definitely try out the versatile Yonex Ezone 100.

-If you’re looking for a slightly less aggressive option than the Babolat Pure Strike or Countervail, and prefer finesse instead of simply blasting power shots, this is the perfect racket for you.
+If you’re looking for a slightly less aggressive option than the Babolat Pure Strike or Countervail, and prefer finesse instead of simply blasting power shots, this is the perfect racquet for you.
+Check out the power of the Ezone in this video.

 - Perfect for tennis elbow